owntech-foundation/Core/docs/environment_setup.md

 Now the project is successfully opened and you should see two tabs in the Editor area:

-- the “PIO Home” tab thay we will not use here (remark: PIO Home’s Devices tab can be used to check that your board is well detected once connected)
+- the “PIO Home” tab that we will not use here (remark: PIO Home’s Devices tab can be used to check that your board is well detected once connected)
 - the `platformio.ini` [Project Configuration File](https://docs.platformio.org/en/latest/projectconf/index.html),
   which is already well configured for the present example